ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Customizing the Help Menu

-{{ site.data.product.title }} allows administrators to customize the help menu.
+{{ site.data.product.title_short }} allows administrators to customize the help menu.
 Use this feature to define menu labels, URLs and how each window opens for users.